Internet Connectivity Index 2026: The most welcoming internet – Methodology and data sources

 This dimension looks at how much mobile internet costs in a country.
 The higher the score, the more affordable mobile internet is for travelers in the country.
 The overall weight of this dimension is 0.25.

 • We looked at the average mobile data cost to understand how expensive using the internet in a country is.
-We reviewed the cost of 1GB of mobile data from Best Broadband Deals.
-Here, the scores are inverted so that more affordable options have better scores.
+We reviewed the cost of low-consumption & high-consumption mobile data baskets from DataHub for each country and came up with an average price for each country.

 Internet freedom